70% off

 Is your business VAT exempt?

-When it comes to VAT registration, you’ll find there are a range of products and services that are subject to VAT exemption.
-If your company trades solely in these types of products and services, your business will be classed as VAT exempt.
+When it comes to VAT registration, certain products and services are exempt.
+If your company deals exclusively in these items, it will be classified as VAT exempt.

-This means you won’t be able to reclaim VAT on any costs you incur making VAT exempt sales.
-For example, the VAT on your accountant’s fees.
+This means you won't be able to recover VAT on any expenses related to making VAT-exempt sales, such as VAT on your accountant's fees.

 • Non-fee related financial services

-• Educational services provided by an approved educational institution
+• Educational services offered by an approved educational institution

 • Residential rental accommodation